affinda/affinda-python/docs/sync_operations.md

 **Returns**:

-`~affinda.models.Annotation or None`: Annotation or None, or the result of cls(response)
+`~affinda.models.AnnotationWithValidationResults or None`: AnnotationWithValidationResults or None, or the result of cls(response)

 <a id="operations._affinda_api_operations.AffindaAPIOperationsMixin.get_annotation"></a>